security-force-monitor/research-handbook/source/units-positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This is human readable name for the :ref:`unit` with the :ref:`positioning`.
 The field can be manually entered or automatically populated by the system.
-Best practice for this field is to use the ``name:annotation`` for the :ref:`unit`.
+Best practice for this field is to use the :ref:`name:annotation <unit-name-annotation>` for the :ref:`unit`.

 positioning:types:assertion